daniel-schroeder-dev/cwhq-m11-revamp/README.md

 ./build.py
 ```

-The `builtins.py` file is where you can work on builtins.
+The `wizardlib.py` file is where you can work on wizardlib.
 You have access to the DOM, and can use JS libraries.
 For example:

 ```python
 def add_text(text):